 This is part of a blog post I published way back in 2006 and tweaked a few times since.
 I’d recently announced that I could no long answer fanmails, but would respond to questions on my blog instead.
-This led to some interesting questions.
-I suspected that some people were coming up with silly questions just to see their name on the blog or get some kind of response from me.
-Others perhaps weren’t thinking logically about what they were asking.
-So I wrote a list and started to explain why I couldn’t answer certain questions… and some of my exasperation and bemusement at some of the more bizzare questions sparked my rather twisted sense of humour.
+This led to some interesting questions as, I suspect, some people emailed silly questions just to see their name on the blog.
+Others perhaps weren’t thinking logically about what they were asking…

 The Sequel Spoiler Question

 Will x, y or z character be in the sequel?

 Who with x, y or z character fall in love with in the sequel, and with who?

 Will x, y or z object, place or group feature in the sequel?